-I frequently have a dry mouth.
-What can I do to relieve this problem?
+I often have a dry mouth.
+What can I do to help with this problem?

 To relieve your dry mouth:

-- Chew sugar-free gum or suck on sugar-free hard candies to stimulate the flow of saliva.
-For some people, xylitol, which is often found in sugar-free gum or sugar-free candies, may cause diarrhea or cramps if consumed in large amounts.
+- Chew sugar-free gum or suck on sugar-free hard candies to help the flow of saliva.
+For some people, xylitol, which often is found in sugar-free gum or sugar-free candies, may cause diarrhea or cramps if a lot is eaten.

 - Limit your caffeine intake because caffeine can make your mouth drier.

-- Don't use mouthwashes that contain alcohol because they can be drying.
+- Do not use mouthwashes that contain alcohol because they can dry your mouth.

 - Stop all tobacco use if you smoke or chew tobacco.

 - Sip water regularly.

-- Try over-the-counter saliva substitutes — look for products containing xylitol, if you're not sensitive to it, such as Mouth Kote or Oasis Moisturizing Mouth Spray, or ones containing carboxymethylcellulose (kahr-bok-see-meth-ul-SEL-u-lohs) or hydroxyethyl cellulose (hi-drok-see-ETH-ul SEL-u-lohs), such as Biotene Oral Balance.
+- Try saliva substitutes available without a prescription.
+Look for products containing xylitol, if you're not sensitive to it, such as Mouth Kote or Oasis Moisturizing Mouth Spray.
+Or look for products containing carboxymethylcellulose (kahr-bok-see-meth-ul-SEL-u-lohs) or hydroxyethyl cellulose (hi-drok-see-ETH-ul SEL-u-lohs), such as Biotene Dry Mouth Oralbalance Moisturizing Gel.

-- Try a mouthwash designed for dry mouth — especially one that contains xylitol, if you're not sensitive to it, such as Biotene Dry Mouth Oral Rinse or ACT Total Care Dry Mouth Mouthwash, which also offer protection against tooth decay.
+- Try a mouthwash designed for dry mouth — especially one that contains xylitol, if you're not sensitive to it, such as Biotene Dry Mouth Oral Rinse, bioXtra Dry Mouth Ultra Mild Mouthrinse or ACT Dry Mouth Mouthwash.

 - Breathe through your nose, not your mouth.

 - Add moisture to the air at night with a room humidifier.

-Saliva is important to maintain the health of your teeth and mouth.
-If you frequently have a dry mouth, taking these steps to protect your oral health may also help your condition:
+Saliva is important to keep your teeth and mouth healthy.
+If you often have a dry mouth, taking these steps to protect your oral health also may help:

-- Brush with a fluoride toothpaste — ask your dentist if you might benefit from prescription fluoride toothpaste may help you.
+- Brush with a fluoride toothpaste — ask your dentist if a prescription fluoride toothpaste may help you.
 You also may be prescribed fluoride in addition to your toothpaste.

 - Use a fluoride rinse or brush-on fluoride gel before bedtime.
-Occasionally a custom-fit fluoride applicator (made by your dentist) can make this more effective.
+Sometimes a custom-fit fluoride applicator that your dentist creates can make this more effective.

-- Visit your dentist at least twice yearly to detect and treat tooth decay or other dental problems.
+- Visit your dentist at least once a year to detect and treat tooth decay or other dental problems.
 You may need to visit your dentist more often, depending on your dental needs.